 I feel sad just thinking about the encounter that day.
 What was going on in that little boy’s head and heart?
 It would be easy to assume that he was just having a tantrum and needed some space.
 I’ve learned, however, that his behavior was an apparent reaction to an overall parenting pattern that hindered a strong, loving connection between him and his mother.

 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 In Matthew 19:13-15, people brought their children to Jesus so that He could place his hands on them and pray for them and even the disciples grew frustrated and rebuked those people!

 Jesus instructed them for the children’s sake and for ours also.
 So we have a pattern to follow—to bring our children to Jesus for his blessing and care.
 God wants to open our eyes to the amazing privilege and responsibility that we have as adults—parents, caregivers, grandparents.
 We can begin the process of raising healthy, resilient kids by modeling the love that Jesus has for us and for our children.
 Jesus blessed the children and prayed for them, and we can do the same.

-One way we can bless our children and encourage healthy growth and development is to nurture their souls through our everyday parenting interactions with them.
+One way we can bless our children and focus on raising healthy, resilient kids is to nurture their souls through our everyday parenting interactions with them.
 Over the past twenty years, several parenting methods have built upon the foundation of helping children learn how to handle strong emotions and self-control.
 Each method begins with parents learning how to cultivate growth in their child.
 The Nurtured Heart Approach, for example, focuses on families with kids that have ADHD, encouraging the child to make good choices, exercise self-control, act wisely, and to show compassion and cooperation.
 To do so, parents take the following three steps: